-The mission of the City of Prineville Railway is to foster job creation, drive economic growth, and deliver a safe, cost-efficient and customer-centric transportation hub that serves as a vital and irreplaceable transportation solution for the region.
+The mission of the City of Prineville Railway is to foster job creation, drive economic growth, and deliver a safe, costefficient and customer-centric transportation hub that serves as a vital and irreplaceable transportation solution for the region.

-- Developed a member of staff for a trainmaster and/or operations manager position - Purchased an updated locomotive to replace aging rolling stock - Replaced and rebuilt the McKay Creek Bridge - ❖ Removed the Lye Creek Bridge, replacing it with large pipe
+- Developed a member of staff for a trainmaster and/or operations manager position - Purchased an updated locomotive to replace aging rolling stock - \ Replaced and rebuilt the McKay Creek Bridge - Removed the Lye Creek Bridge, replacing it with large pipe

-- Create a training co-op with other shortline railroads. - Finish the asset replacement plan - Replace 9,700 railroad ties - ❖ Surface, line and tamp the 18-mile main line
+- Create a training co-op with other shortline railroads. - ✤ Finish the asset replacement plan - ✤ Replace 9,700 railroad ties - ♦ Surface, line and tamp the 18-mile main line

-Council Goals Department Goals Increase revenue: Develop and implement strategies to attract new customers, expand existing services and introduce innovative pricing models, with the goal of boosting overall revenue and ensuring sustainable growth.
-Enhance safety: Prioritize safety by investing in comprehensive training and educational programs for employees, implementing rigorous safety protocols, and conducting regular inspections of equipment and infrastructure to maintain the highest safety standards.
-Improve customer satisfaction: Elevate customer satisfaction by ensuring reliable, efficient service delivery, promptly addressing customer inquiries and concerns, and continuously improving the quality of service to meet and exceed customer expectations.
-Invest in infrastructure: Focus on long-term growth by making strategic investments in upgrading critical infrastructure, including track, bridges and equipment, to enhance operational efficiency, service quality and overall reliability.
-Foster positive relationships with stakeholders: Strengthen relationships with employees, the local community and other stakeholders through open communication, addressing concerns, and actively taking part in railroad community initiatives and events to support local engagement and collaborative growth.
+Department Goals Council Goals 4 Increase revenue: Develop and implement strategies to attract new customers, expand existing services and introduce innovative pricing models, with the goal of boosting overall revenue and ensuring sustainable growth.
+3 Enhance safety: Prioritize safety by investing in comprehensive training and educational programs for employees, implementing rigorous safety protocols, and conducting regular inspections of equipment and infrastructure to maintain the highest safety standards.
+C Improve customer satisfaction: Elevate customer satisfaction by ensuring reliable, efficient service delivery, promptly addressing customer inquiries and concerns, and continuously improving the quality of service to meet and exceed customer expectations.
+D Invest in infrastructure: Focus on long-term growth by making strategic investments in upgrading critical infrastructure, including track, bridges and equipment, to enhance operational efficiency, service quality and overall reliability.
+Foster positive relationships with stakeholders: Strengthen relationships with employees, the local community and other stakeholders through open communication.

+employees, the local community and other stakeholders through open communication, addressing concerns, and actively taking part in railroad community initiatives and events to support local engagement and collaborative growth.